acusti/superflare/packages/superflare/docs/sessions.md

 ## Creating sessions

-_The following instructions assume you are using Remix.
+_The following instructions assume you are using React Router.
 They will be updated when Superflare supports other frameworks._

 The `@superflare/remix` package exports `handleFetch`, which takes care of session creation and makes the session available on your Remix `AppContext` in deployed workers.
 There is an additional entry point, `@superflare/remix/dev`, that exports `superflareDevProxyVitePlugin` to provide the same automatic session handling in local dev when using the Vite dev server.
 See the [Getting Started](/getting-started) guide for details.